mdasheef99/booktalks-buddy/docs/book_nomination_system_spec.md

 - Integrated with the existing book club page layout
 - Added sorting and filtering options for nominations
 - Implemented admin controls for setting current books
-- Ensured responsive design for all screen sizes
+- Created both list and grid views for nominations
+- Added navigation to the dedicated nomination page

 ### 6.4 Phase 4: Admin Features ✅
 - ✅ Implement current book selection